Rooftop solar power: Hybrid systems

 A rooftop photovoltaic power station (either on-grid or off-grid) can be used in conjunction with other power components like diesel generators, wind turbines, batteries etc. These solar hybrid power systems may be capable of providing a continuous source of power.

 Advantages

 Installers have the right to feed solar electricity into the public grid and hence receive a reasonable premium tariff per generated kWh reflecting the benefits of solar electricity to compensate for the current extra costs of PV electricity.
 In countries with unstable or relatively expensive grid electricity, rooftop systems are also more viable.

-For consumers, a solar PV system can help them reduce their reliance on fossil fuels by using the sun’s free energy to produce electricity that they can use in their home.
-Solar PV can therefore help homeowners lower their carbon footprints as well as saving money with their utility bills.

 Disadvantages

 An electrical power system containing a 10% contribution from PV stations would require a 2.5% increase in load-frequency control (LFC) capacity over a conventional system—an issue which may be countered by using synchronverters in the DC/AC-circuit of the PV system.
 The break-even cost for PV power generation was in 1996 found to be relatively high for contribution levels of less than 10%.
 While higher proportions of PV power generation give lower break-even costs, economic and LFC considerations impose an upper limit of about 10% on PV contributions to the overall power systems.